Vitis installation

 Use web installer

-Download the .bin file, you need to change your directory to your download path, you need to make the .bin file executable and start the running by
+Download the .bin file.
+You need to change your directory to your download path, make the .bin file executable, and start the installation by

 chmod +x <installer>.bin && sudo ./<installer>.bin